deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Sure, if you don't mind the couch."

-"Thanks…" She stood up, leaned back with her hands on her hips and sighed at the ripple of little pops that shot up her spine, before sitting down on the couch with the rest of her drink in hand.
+"Thanks..."
+She stood up, leaned back with her hands on her hips and sighed at the ripple of little pops that shot up her spine, before sitting down on the couch with the rest of her drink in hand.
 She brushed some hair out of her face and stared at the wall opposite, thoughtfully.

 Sean sat beside her and studied her expression for a second.
 She didn't seem to notice.

 "You okay?"

-"Yeah, I just…" her frown didn't vanish, but she made eye contact.
+"Yeah, I just..." her frown didn't vanish, but she made eye contact.
 "Was that weird?"

 "Just a bit of harmless fun."
 Sean reassured her.
 "I dunno, a kiss is just a kiss.
 I didn't think it was that big a deal."